goshevs/sparkDBUtilities/README.md

   - Python: a default dictionary where every value is a list
 - `beNodes`: list of db backend nodes
 - `tableSchema`: the schema of the RDD to be written to the db
-- `defaultAdd`: add a default partitioning provision to the partitioning rules (default: TRUE/True).
+- `defaultAdd`: add the `DEFAULT` partitioning provision to the partitioning rules (default: TRUE/True).
 This feature is supported on MariaDB 10.2 and higher